dmolin/domchart-test/README.md

 Just open a browser on **[http://localhost:8000](http://localhost:8000)** to see the page.

-Alternatively, you can find this code live (but minified for production deployment) at this address: [here](http://www.davidemolin.com/labs/mmtest)
+The code is live (but minified for production deployment) at this address: [here](http://www.davidemolin.com/labs/mmtest) A non-minified/development version can be seen at this address: [here](http://www.davidemolin.com/tests/graph)

 ##Do I really need Angular to do this?